 Note: The Kantar Media figures provided below (unless noted) were tabulated on a consistent like-for-like basis that controls for changes in monitoring coverage.
 Figures are therefore directly comparable across every time period.

+In fact, Q3 marked the first year-over-year decline in TV ad spending since the second quarter of 2011, and the first time since then that TV’s growth rate trailed the ad market’s as a whole.
 It’s true that TV’s growth relative to overall ad spend could be overstated, as the overall rates are being dragged down by print declines.
-In a way, though, that also emphasizes how TV advertising has for now been able to withstand the digital onslaught that has contributed to plummeting print spend.
+In a way, though, that also emphasizes how TV advertising has for now been able to withstand the digital onslaught that has contributed to plummeting print spend – with TV favored over online video mainly due to its greater reach.
 (An analysis of TV versus online video consumption can be found here.)

 TV as the Largest Advertising Medium

 Whether or not TV’s spending growth is outpacing or lagging the overall market, TV’s growth rates appear to be healthy given its maturity and size as an advertising medium.
-A recent report from PricewaterhouseCoopers (PwC) examined the entertainment and media markets in the US, and data provided to MarketingCharts from the researchers confirms that TV currently remains easily the largest advertising medium in the US.
+A recent report from PricewaterhouseCoopers (PwC) examined the entertainment and media markets in the US, and data provided to MarketingCharts by the researchers confirms that TV currently remains easily the largest advertising medium in the US.
 (No huge surprises there.)
 Last year, PwC estimated that advertisers spent $63.8 billion on TV, about 75% more than they did on online ads and more than they did on all other traditional media combined.
-Unlike other traditional media, the researchers also forecast TV to see healthy growth through 2017 (more on that at the end of this article), whereas many other traditional media markets are growing slowly or declining.
+Unlike other traditional media, the researchers also forecast TV to see healthy growth through 2017, whereas many other traditional media markets are growing slowly or declining.